When we have a question the first thing many of us do is turn to Google.

 Google is amazing, but for finding answers that will help us grow and expand, we have to turn to our brains.

 My business coach teaches that the secret to anything “better” is better questions – the type of question that inspires high-quality results.

 When I ask my brain questions I jot the answers in Google Keep, or my iPhone notes app.
 If I’m in the car or on a walk I’ll even record the answers on my iPhone.
 When I’m near my notebook and have a pen, well that’s my favorite spot to answer.

 Today I want to share some questions for you to consider.
 Take time to ask.
 Your brain knows the answer.

-- What would I need to think and feel so that I can make decisions like a writer who wants to find and pitch a publisher?
+- What do I need to think and feel so that I can make decisions like a writer who wants to find and pitch a publisher?

-- What would my life or book look like if I didn’t procrastinate or self-sabotage my project?
+- What does my life or book project look like if I didn’t procrastinate or self-sabotage my project?